DaveMolla/gtst_course/README.md

-Check Day1_introduction for more details.
+Check Day1_Introduction for more details about Ethical Hacking.